-Leaving high school can be an overwhelming time for students with special needs and their families.
-JFCS offers assistance to families and child study teams to help them understand what resources are available and to help navigate the transition to adult services.
+Leaving high school can be an overwhelming time for students with developmental disabilities and their families.
+JFCS offers support for families and child study teams to help them understand the available resources as they navigate the transition to adult services.

 Job sampling provides students with opportunities to work in a variety of community-based worksites to help them learn appropriate work behaviors and develop a better understanding of their strengths and interests.
 This service is customized to meet the needs of the student and the school, and is available from one to five days per week.
-JFCS job coaches are with the student at the worksite, and are available to attend IEP meetings to report on the student’s vocational performance upon request.
+JFCS job coaches accompany the student to the worksite, and are available to attend IEP meetings to report on the student’s vocational performance upon request.

-JFCS assists with resume development, interviewing skills, job applications, and counseling on the soft skills need for success on the job, such as social skills, appearance, and work behaviors.
+JFCS assists with resume development, interviewing skills, job applications, and counseling on the soft skills needed for success on the job, such as social skills, professional appearance, and appropriate work behavior.